yusufSLCN/UniMed-CLIP/README.md

 ## Training UniMed-CLIP

 For training UniMed-CLIP, we provide different model configs in the `run_configs_400m.py`.
-Make sure to set required parameters in the config file (e.g., dataset paths).
+Make sure to set the required parameters in the config file (e.g., dataset paths).

 We initialize image encoder and text encoder weights using MetaCLIP and BiomedBERT (uncased-abstract) models respectively.
 For example, to train UniMed-CLIP ViT-B/16 on UniMed dataset, run the following command:

-- Training UniMed-CLIP on single node with 8 GPUs
+- Training UniMed-CLIP on a single node with 8 GPUs
 ```
 # first download weights for metaclip, weights for BiomedBERT will be downloaded and loaded automatically
 wget https://dl.fbaipublicfiles.com/MMPT/metaclip/b16_400m.pt